integritychain/ml-dsa-rs/README.md

 * Requires Rust **1.72** or higher.
 The minimum supported Rust version may be changed in the future, but it will be done with a minor version bump.
 * All on-by-default features of this library are covered by SemVer.
-* MSRV is considered exempt from SemVer as noted above.
 * This software is experimental and still under active development -- USE AT YOUR OWN RISK!

 ## License